Techstaff is a team of four: Bob Bartlett, Colin Hudler, Phil Kauffman, and Tom Dobes.

 Some courses have course specific machines.
 These may be bare metal or virtual.
 For certain courses, we have reconfigured a server to support the course exclusively.
 This is rare.
 A number of courses have moved to virtual machines.
 There are two types – personal and server-based.

 The personal ones are VirtualBox images that are originally configured by Techstaff for general use by courses.
 They are a baseline systems with a minimal software install to keep the size small for distribution.
 These systems are further configured with software for the course and are distributed to students for installation on personal systems.

 The other type of virtual system is a customized VM that is running on one of Techstaff’s hypervisors and is managed by Techstaff.
 It is configured explicitly for a particular course, but provides services (database, web, etc.) required by the course.

 The SLURM cluster was originally constructed to support Hank Hoffmann’s OS course.
 SLURM is a job scheduling system that allows users to submit requests for resources and allows them to execute jobs using those reserved resources.
 The cluster should be used for larger jobs, rather than than linux.cs.uchicago.edu.
 Additionally, we have a couple of GPUs that can be utilized on the cluster.

-The department supports two computer labs.
+The department supports one computer labs.

-Two of the pods each contain Linux boxes that are configured and managed by Techstaff.
+Three of the pods each contain Linux boxes that are configured and managed by Techstaff.
 They are configured using a template similar to linux.cs.uchicago.edu or student desktops.
 The linux systems are rebooted each morning at 4:00 AM in order to clean up processes and to make them less desirable platforms for long term execution which would impact performance for the seated user.
 The other two pods each contain 20 Macs which are configured and maintained by CSIL tutors.